-SAFe — scaled Agile framework — encourages lean practices from production systems.
-In this article, we focus on one of the most common of those practices: the Gemba Walk.
-Or to go see what is actually going on where valuable work happens.
+A Gemba Walk is one of the most common practices in SAFe — which is a scaled Agile framework that encourages lean practices from production systems.
+Put simply, a Gemba Walk means to go see what is actually going on where valuable work happens.

 Gemba Walk literally means “the actual place” in Japanese and more or less refers to an onsite observation.
 It is all about making sure that you as a manager will make the right decision by going to the actual source of real work.